svetlinka78/sportsbook-frontend-challenge/README.md

 ## The Application

 You'll write a extremely simple sports grid application.
 On the left side, a menu made by Sports and Matches.
 Each Match is a button to display its details on the center column of the screen.
-On the details, the user will have three different options to make place a bet.
-The user select one of the three buttons, the result is shown on the right column, as a shopping cart.
+On the details, the user will have some different options to choose (Outcomes and its odds) to place a bet.
+The user select one of Outcome buttons, the result is shown on the right column.
+We call it 'Betslip', and you can think of it as a shopping cart.
 Than, for that, the user can choose an amount of money he wants to place as a bet.
-On top of the bet value, there will be a multiplier percentage number, that is the possible profit for that bet.
-In the end, there will be a button to submit the form, confirming the bet, with the total amount.
+On top of the bet value, there will be the odds number, that multiply the money and results in the possible profit for that bet.
+In the end, there will be a button to submit the form, placing the bet, with the total amount.

 The rules for the submission is: